At these prices, the food tastes even better…

 Getting one Michelin star is incredible, but maintaining three separate ones is wildly impressive!
 With three locations in London, there’s no excuse not to try this buzzing restaurant.
 The Spanish tapas bar is ideal for a casual meal of sharing dishes with friends or family.
 Each location offers a unique specials menu and if you’re into excellent Spanish wine, these are knockout.

-With beautiful views over-looking Torbay harbor, the stunning food isn’t the only draw.
-Dishes change regularly from only the best locally sourced ingredients of the season, meaning every plate of food is served at its prime.
-You can choose from an à la carte or tasting menu, keeping everyone (even fussy eaters) happy.
+With beautiful views over-looking Torbay harbor, the stunning food isn’t the only draw here by any means, but it’s a darn good one.
+The exquisite Dishes change regularly from only the best locally sourced ingredients of the season, meaning every plate of food is served at its peak prime.
+You can choose from an à la carte or tasting menu, keeping everyone, including the fussy eaters happy.

 The Nut Tree Inn, Murcott

 Nobody does pub food better than the Brits, and when you taste it at this level, you’ll quickly understand why.
-Sitting in the beautiful Oxfordshire countryside, this classic pub will leave you full and satisfied.
-They offer a wide variation of options from light meals to full on tasting menus.
+Sitting in the beautiful Oxfordshire countryside, this classic pub known as the Nut Tree Inn will leave you full and satisfied.
+They offer a wide variation of options from light meals to full on multi course tasting menus.
 You really can’t go wrong.

 Is there any cuisine more satisfying than Indian food?
+Perhaps not in London!
 Trishna offers a taste of coastal Indian cuisine, set in a charming, chic atmosphere in a great part of town.
+If you didn’t think Indian could be plated beautifully, think again.
 Like most Michelin starred restaurants, the lunch menu offers truly excellent value, with a wide variety of options to choose.
 The aloo chat is a guaranteed smile maker.

 The Hind’s Head, Bray